From iPhone to AI

 The AI era allows companies of all sizes to innovate more efficiently and bring solutions to market faster.
 To thrive in this new era, enterprise IT leaders should promote AI fluency across their organizations so employees understand AI’s potential and limitations.

-Just as the iPhone sparked a revolution over a decade ago, the AI era promises to disrupt every industry.
+Just as the iPhone sparked a digital transformation revolution over a decade ago, the AI era promises to disrupt every industry.
 GenAI is accelerating just as rapidly as smartphones did 15 years ago.
 Consider this: ChatGPT had a million users within five days of its late 2022 release.
-Two years later, it has 300 million weekly users
+Two years later, ChatGPT has 300 million weekly users!

 AI is becoming part of our daily lives…and we’re just getting started.